top of page

 Join the book club email list

-This book is available through the Upper Hudson Library System, as an ebook and audiobook on Libby and Hoopla through the library, at Market Block Books, and through other book sellers.
+This book is available through the Upper Hudson Library System, at Market Block Books, and through other book sellers.

 -----